When potential clients consider working with EmberTribe, we offer a free in-depth "discovery" and audit of their existing accounts.

 Many advertisers fail to exclude their existing customers from their campaigns!

 This leads to all kinds of heartbreak.
 Not the least of which is upsetting existing customers who may have paid more than what you're currently advertising!

 Beyond excluding current customers, the missed opportunity here is to exclude people who may have already converted to your offer (if running a lead generation campaign).

-Every impression and every click count, don't waste them reaching people who have already converted.
+Every impression and every click count, so don't waste them by reaching people who have already converted.

 What do to instead: Create a custom audience, or more than one, of people that you want to exclude from your campaign.
 You can add those custom audiences to the "exclude" section when configuring ad sets.

 7. Not building custom audiences for retargeting